How To Get Feedback On Your Social Skills And How You Come Across

 - They're a safe, supportive environment.
 Members are expected to keep what they hear in the group confidential.
 The other members have their own struggles, and lean toward being empathetic.
 The facilitators also make sure the vibe stays positive and helpful.

-- Like with other mental health services, interacting in a support group is its own context that won't show what you're like in every situation.
+- Like with other mental health services, interacting in a support group is its own context that won't show what you're like in every setting.
 Some people are more closed-off and nervous in them.
 Not everyone's comfortable sharing about themselves to a bunch of strangers, after all.
 Others feel safe in them and are more open and outgoing than usual.

 - The group members are regular people, so like with asking your friends or colleagues, the quality of the feedback you'll get will vary.